paragoner1/crisis-companion/PRESENTATION_VOICEOVER.md

 **Duration:** 25 seconds

 **Voiceover:**
-*"250 million smartphone users in emergency-prone situations. $2.5 billion emergency response market. $50 million ARR projection by 2026.
+*"7.2 billion smartphone users worldwide.
+Safety apps market growing from $1.5 billion to $5.2 billion by 2033. $50 million ARR projection by 2026.
 Viral coefficient of 2.5x through network effects.
 Personal safety apps market surging from $1.5 billion in 2024 to $5.2 billion by 2033.
 76% of parents buy phones for safety features."*

 ---